Rulebook for contact tag American touch football. Up to 11 a side. 75 yard field (plus end zones).

 This rulebook for American Touch Football has been created with the hope of creating a great playing experience which looks and feels much more like the football you see on TV than does traditional flag or touch rules.
 These rules work very well and if you've found this site and are based outside of the Boston area we invite you to give them a try with your own league or pick-up games.
 Groups from D.C. to California have had success using OFL rules.

 OFL ("Our Football League") is a long-running (25+ years) touch ("contact tag") American football club based in Cambridge, Massachusetts.
 It is organized and run by Shaun Wolf Wortis.

-We kick off every Sunday at 9:30AM, September through the Super Bowl in February.
+We kick off every Sunday morning, mid-September through the Super Bowl in February.
 If you'd like to play, please contact Shaun Wortis (the Commissioner) via the contact form

 There are two 45 minute halves and the clock runs generally without stoppages, except for injuries etc, similar to a rugby game.
 We typically end at 11:45AM.